MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/traffic/get-traffic-incidents.md

  For more information about the traffic incident data that is returned in the response, see [Traffic Incident Data](traffic-incident-data.md).
 You can also view the example URL and response values in the [Examples](#examples) section below.
 For an overview of how traffic incident information is returned by Bing Maps REST Services, see [Getting Traffic Incident Data](../getting-traffic-incident-data.md).

- For traffic coverage by country, see [Bing Maps Geographic Coverage](../../coverage/geographic-coverage.md).
+ For traffic coverage by country/region, see [Bing Maps Geographic Coverage](../../coverage/geographic-coverage.md).

 ## Supported HTTP Methods